 Publication Date can be useful for limiting your results to the most recent research, or if you are looking for specific versions or editions.

-Use the Library filter when you want to limit your results to items located at a particular library, such as Dimond Library, UNH Manchester, or one of our branch libraries such as the Chemistry Library.
+Use the Library filter when you want to limit your results to items located at a particular library, such as Dimond Library, UNH Manchester, or one of our branch libraries such as the Physics Library.

 Use the Location filter when you want to limit your search to a particular floor or section of the library, such as the Archives or Dimond Level 2.